 When you mention the word 'Poodle' people conjure up an image of a pampered pet.
-In fact, the Poodle, a dog of many sizes being found in either toy, miniature or standard sizes, is often cited as being in the top 5 for intelligence in dog breeds and is an excellent multipurpose dog, excelling at many canine sports.
+In fact, the Poodle, a dog of many sizes being found in 3 sizes, the Toy Poodle, Miniature Poodle and Standard Poodle, is often cited as being in the top 5 for intelligence in dog breeds and is an excellent multipurpose dog, excelling at many canine sports.

 Standard Poodles live up to 13 years of age, with Toy and Miniature living a little longer on average to 15 years.
 They are quite a hardy breed of dog with Bloat being the main complaint in the Standard Poodle.
 Bloat is a medical emergency that can cause horrible pain and proves fatal in an estimated 40% of all cases.
 It is a gastric dilation of the stomach caused by an unusual accumulation of gas/liquid.
 This can be dangerous enough in its own right, but sometimes it leads to a second stage called volvulus, which is a stomach twisting or torsion.
 This shuts the stomach off from the rest of the body and prevents any of the accumulated gas or fluid within to escape.
 The stomach continues to expand, setting off a catastrophic series of events that in most cases can only be averted with emergency surgery.
 To minimise the chances of Bloat, this dog should be fed at least an hour before or after exercise with its water provided on a raised platform.